 The Parking Communication Plan will utilise existing channels to gather and disseminate information, such as the Edinburgh Operations Centre and the Edintravel brand.
-The Parking Communication Plan will also be aligned to the CMP's Communication Plan to ensure consistency and encourage changes in behaviour towards using more sustainable travel modes.
+The Parking Communication Plan will also be aligned to other mobility related Communication Plans to ensure consistency and encourage changes in behaviour towards using more sustainable travel modes.

-Action 1 - Communication Plan
+Action - Communication Plan

-Develop a communication plan for the parking service to increase awareness of parking operations, proposals and consultations while improving data gathering and customer insight.
+Develop a Communication Plan for the parking service to increase awareness of parking operations, proposals and consultations whilst improving data gathering and customer insight.